jschneier/django-storages/docs/backends/amazon-S3.rst

     are public.

 ``AWS_S3_MAX_MEMORY_SIZE`` (optional; default is ``0`` - do not roll over)
-    The maximum amount of memory a file can take up before being rolled over into a temporary file on disk.
+    The maximum amount of memory (in bytes) a file can take up before being rolled over into a temporary file on disk.

 ``AWS_QUERYSTRING_EXPIRE`` (optional; default is 3600 seconds)